LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Conclusion

 \section{Conclusion}

-Fidelity, perception and editability are three critical characteristics of inversion methods.
-We start by tracing the source of fidelity, perception, and editability in inversion process and find that it is significant to embed images aligning with synthetic distribution in \emph{Image Embedding} step, which also greatly impacts \emph{Result Refinement} results.
-Hence, we propose a Latent Space Alignment Inversion Paradigm (LSAP), containing the measurement and solution of latent space disalignment.
-Specifically, to illustrate the disalignment straightforwardly and numerically, we propose Normalized Style Space Cosine Similarity (NSCD) as metric with Normalized Style Space ($\mathcal{S^N}$) latent space.
-Thanks to the differentiable characteristic of NSCD, we conduct a uniform solution in encoder-based and optimization-based approaches.
-Through extensive experiments in four domains and three types baselines, LSAP shows promising results in all three features, and two-stage methods with LSAP achieve state-of-the-art.
+Fidelity, perception, and editability are three essential characteristics of GAN inversion methods.
+We begin by analyzing the origins of these properties in the inversion pipeline and find that aligning the embedded images with the synthetic distribution during the Image Embedding stage is crucial—both for achieving high-fidelity reconstructions and for improving the subsequent Result Refinement process.Motivated by this observation, we introduce the Latent Space Alignment Inversion Paradigm (LSAP), which addresses the measurement and correction of latent space disalignment.
+To quantitatively and intuitively characterize this misalignment, we propose Normalized Style Space Cosine Similarity (NSCD) as a metric, defined in the Normalized Style Space ($\mathcal{S^N}$) Owing to its differentiable formulation, NSCD enables a unified alignment Extensive experiments across four domains and three categories of baselines demonstrate that LSAP consistently improves fidelity, perception, and editability.
+Moreover, two-stage inversion methods combined with LSAP achieve state-of-the-art performance.